masamasa59/uncertainty-paper/README.md

 Predictive uncertainty is important for humans to trust machine learning systems.
 This repo has collected papers to help you understand uncertainty in Deep Learning with a minimum of effort.

-This repo contains research papers on predictive uncertainty, quantification methods, application, and user studies.
+This repo contains research papers on predictive uncertainty, quantification methods, applications, and user studies.

 I have collected papers from the following international conferences: ICML, NeurIPS, AAAI, ICLR, IUI, CHI